RobertBurrellDonkin/library-management-system/README.md

   it's just findByISbn that should be cached.
 This simplifies the logic.
   * We could perhaps add books returned by search but that seems like adding complexity without compelling reason.
+* REST design TODO (see notes)
+ * Considered a reactive design but reject
+ * POST -> created
+   * There isn't a clear consensus around the right HTTP status code to return when a resource already exist, Let's return 409.